ess-dmsc/daquiri/documentation/installation.md

 > open daquiri.xcodeproj
 ```

-In the xcode app use &#8984;-I to build and chose Time Profiler.
+In the xcode app use &#8984;-I to build and choose Time Profiler.